-Normally $30, the Anker wireless vertical mouse is available on Amazon for 47 percent off, which brings the price down to $16.
+This ergonomic wireless mouse is available on Amazon for the price of $20.
 Anker provides an 18-month warranty on the device as well.
 If traditional mouses aren’t giving you the comfort you need, then this is an affordable way to try out a more ergonomic design if you haven’t already.
 You might as well pick up an ergonomic keyboard while you’re at it.